madBeavis/PimpMyAtv/README.md

     <h1>Accessories and modifications for ATVs</h1>

 <h2>Foreword</h2>
-<p>This is designed as a beginner’s guide to accessories for Android TV boxes (ATV).
+<p>This is designed as a beginner’s guide to accessories and modifications for Android TV boxes (ATV).
 If you have found this, you are likely using them for mapping in Pokémon GO.</p>

 <p>The goal of this guide is to provide begineers with ideas for creating a safe and efficient setup that works well.
 I have wasted money getting to the setup that I use, i.e. 20+ USB A-A cables that I won’t ever use again.
 I would have bought USB-barrel if I was aware of them  If you have an idea, feel free to submit it, so that others can benefit from your experience.
 Your mileage may vary.</p>
 <p>Never forget the axiom of "a happy significant other is a happy life".
 Many tolerate our various levels of Pokémon engagement.
 Don't piss them off with a half cocked setup that is a mess.</p>